-I somehow managed to write a 3,500-word essay on Trinidad without mentioning cricket, rum, or the steelpan.
+I’ve managed to write a long essay on Trinidad without mentioning cricket, rum, or the steelpan.
 Can I be forgiven for that?

 In April this year, I visited the Indian Caribbean museum near the town of Chaguanas in Trinidad.
-Set in a large hall, the museum had no other visitors.
-Its curator, Saisbhan Jokhan, 69, came out to greet me.
-Jokhan, I soon realized, not only loved to talk but was also a trove of information.
+Set in a large hall, the museum had no other visitors at the time.
+Its curator, 69-year-old Saisbhan Jokhan, came out to greet me and quickly proved to be a trove of information.
 As I began taking notes, he asked if I was a journalist.
-Yes, I said; I wrote for a venerable publication called 3 Quarks Daily, and I intended to write about the Indo-Trinidadian experience.
+I told him that I represented a venerable publication called 3 Quarks Daily, and intended to write about the Indo-Trinidadian experience.
 His eyes lit up and for the next ninety minutes, he accompanied me in the museum, explaining and answering my questions.

 The museum is run by the Sanatan Dharma Maha Sabha, a conservative Hindu organization that also runs many temples.
 Talking to Jokhan it struck me that he lived with a clear sense of ‘his people’, what they have suffered, what challenges awaited them.
 His tone, and the museum’s singular focus, brought to mind a pastiche of Jewish museums I have seen over the years.
 This too felt like a museum designed to preserve the collective memory of a people’s suffering and struggles, and Jokhan seemed to me the right man for the job: proud of his identity, devoted to his community, slightly paranoid.